 Register of Deeds

-To purchase copies of vital records online with a credit card please use our VitalCheck application which can be found on our vital records page.
+To purchase copies of vital records online with a credit card, please use our VitalCheck application which can be found on our vital records page.
 You will also be able to download paper applications from this page.

-You will need to self-register giving yourself a user name and password, and you will need a credit card to cover the fees.
+Copies of real estate documents can be purchased on our Landshark website Landshark Document Search: You will need to self-register, giving yourself a username and password, and you will need a credit card to cover the fees.

 The office of Register of Deeds is to provide prompt, courteous and responsive service to our customers; to achieve accurate, up-to-date maintenance of records; and to provide continuous personal growth opportunities for staff and department head to continue to succeed in handling the department’s expanding responsibility to the public we serve.

-About the office of Register of Deeds
+About the Office of Register of Deeds